AboutObjects/swift-readinglist-bridged/README.md

-# Swift ReadingList (Bridged to Objective-C Model Classes)
+# Swift Reading List iOS App
+**Written largely in Swift, with bridged Objective-C model object classes**

 Version 1.11 *(built with Xcode 6 Beta 7)*

 ## Overview
 An iOS example app written in Swift.
 Demonstrates the following:
-* Working with Objective-C and Swift classes in the same project.
+* Doing Cocoa touch development in Swift.
 * Building and using an iOS 8 framework to share code and resources.
 * Using bridging headers to bridge between Objective-C and Swift classes.